 Associate Degree in Car Mechanics

 Learn about associate's degree programs for aspiring car mechanics.
-Learn about coursework and career prospects in order to make an informed decision about your education.
+Find out about coursework and career prospects in order to make an informed decision about your education.

-Associate's programs in this field can be offered in automotive repair or automotive technology.
-These degree programs can prepare students for entry-level jobs as automotive technicians and mechanics.
-Through a combination of classroom instruction and hands-on training, students gain knowledge and skills on how to perform diagnostic tests.
-Some programs include an internship where students become proficient at communication and customer service as well as automotive repair.
+Some programs include an internship where students can become proficient in communication and customer service as well as automotive repair.
 These 2-year programs are typically available at technical schools and community colleges.
 An applicant must have a high school diploma or GED.

 Students in such a degree program can learn how to diagnose, service, test and repair vehicles and their mechanical systems.
 Typical core courses may include: